Hackerspace: Fab labs

 Fab labs are spaces (part of a network initiated by MIT's Center for Bits and Atoms) whose goal is to enable people to "make (almost) anything".
 They focus heavily on digital fabrication tools.

 Community spaces

-There are many community art spaces share values with hackerspaces.
-Some, like AS220 and Haystack Mountain School of Crafts have embraced Fab lab structures to expand the range of media represented in their spaces to include digital fabrication tools.
-There are also community-based makerspaces focused on open-access to allow community members to address community-based problems.
-For example, to share resources and access to critical manufacturing equipment.
-Makerspaces could also be seen as spaces for the co-production of convivial tools that “foster conviviality to the extent to which they can be easily used, by anybody, as often or as seldom as desired, for the accomplishment of a purpose chosen by the user”.
+Many community art spaces share values with hackerspaces.
+Some, like AS220 and Haystack Mountain School of Crafts have embraced fab lab structures to expand the range of media represented in their spaces to include digital fabrication tools.
+There are also community-based makerspaces focused on open-access to allow community members to address community-based problems – for example, to share resources and access to critical manufacturing equipment.
+Makerspaces could also be seen as spaces for the co-production of tools that “foster conviviality to the extent to which they can be easily used, by anybody, as often or as seldom as desired, for the accomplishment of a purpose chosen by the user”.

-From a justice perspective, the open access is important because many makerspaces are pay-to-play.
+From a justice perspective, open access is important because many makerspaces require payment to use.
 Examples of community-based making spaces include GET City and Mt Elliot, both in Michigan.